 Also keep in mind that yogurts tend to be high in fat.
 So even a healthy coconut yogurt can be a bit tough on the digestion process.
 Eat mindfully.

 Can I eat avocado?

-I don’t know, again that’s personal to you.
-Maybe.
-Again, everyone is different.
 Try it and see how you feel.
-Most people find that avoiding all fats will make them feel much better, especially through the initial healing period.
+But for the most part, avoiding all fats will make you feel much better, especially through the initial healing period.
 Fats and protein are very difficult on the digestive tract.
-But if you’re going to eat something with fat in it, an avocado is probably the best one, as it’s the most natural.
+But if you’re going to eat something with fat in it, avocado is probably the best one, as it’s the most natural.

 It hurts every time I eat, what does this mean?